codecop/Law-of-Demeter-Playground/src/main/java/kata/lisp/a20231125/Readme.md

 It states that the Law of Demeter decreases the complexity of the methods, but increases the number of methods.

 So this is a method centred rule and does not deal with classes at all.
 So it is possible (and done in the exercise) to pass the return value got from some method into a new method `M2` which is allowed to call methods on it.
 This feels like cheating but is aligned with the rules.
 Also it does not talk about fields.
 Am I allowed to access fields of a foreign instance?
 To be consistent I would say no.

+Another situation was to replace calls with fields.
+Enums and null values work better than state variables because I can use `==` instead of `getSomething`, which is allowed.
+This is cheating again, at least it is not helping a good style.

 It is unclear what global instances are for static methods.
 Creation of new objects is allowed, so named constructors and factory functions are allowed.